cafemoloko/coffee_feedback/README.md

 Coffee_feedback

-Flask app that sends data to Postgres database and emails user when someone send their feedback.
+Flask app that sends data to Postgres database and emails user when someone sends their feedback.

 Using: Mailtrap